-Quantum-Si's Platinum[TM] instrument offers a solution to identifying proteins in a mixture by directly sequencing them, eliminating the need for targeted antibody-based detection assay.
+Quantum-Si's benchtop Platinum® instrument enables protein sequencing from biological samples in a simple user-friendly workflow.
+Our technology utilizes dye-tagged N-terminal amino acid recognizers and semiconductor chip technology to detect the binding characteristics and binding order of N-terminal amino acids, resulting in unique kinetic signatures that can be used to differentiate and identify amino acid residues and PTMs.
+A more detailed overview of the workflow and technology can be found in our Science Paper.
+Quantum-Si's Platinum[®] instrument offers a solution to identifying proteins in a mixture by directly sequencing them, eliminating the need for targeted antibody-based detection assay.
 To demonstrate feasibility of detecting multiple proteins in a sample on Platinum, we combined five recombinant proteins (CDNF, FGF2, IL4, GMFB, and PDIA1) in a mixture and used protein sequencing to identify them (Table 1).
-In this application note, we describe a method for optimizing sample preparation for a mixture of five proteins.
 Protein identification through next-generation protein sequencing can confirm the presence or absence of specific proteins in a mixture.
-The ability to interrogate multiprotein sample mixtures at reduced input concentrations compared to the single protein concentration recommendations offers increased
+The ability to interrogate multi-protein sample mixtures at reduced input concentrations compared to the single protein concentration recommendations offers increased process efficiency and testing throughput.
+These results demonstrate the applicability of the Quantum-Si Platinum sequencing platform to interrogate complex protein samples via real-time dynamic sequencing.